-- 6. Once location and trajectory are deemed acceptable, drill holes to the proper size and depth.
-Leave drills in place for stability as needed. - 7.
-Remove the drills from the drill guide.
+- 6. Once location and trajectory are deemed acceptable, drill holes to the proper size and depth using drills and/or pins.
+Leave the drills or pins in place for stability as needed. - 7.
+Remove the drills and/or pins from the drill guide.
 Then remove the drill guide.